-*Just a note before we start.
-We will be making a slightly modified Drunkard Path blocks as the “crust” section of the block is skinnier than your traditional Drunkard Path blocks.
-This way, our seams from the blocks will line directly up with the seams in our surround and there won’t be that little gap 🙂 So this means, if you have Drunkard Path templates at home already, you might want to double check before using them as they are most likely for traditional blocks 😉
+*Just a note before we start: We will be making a slightly modified Drunkard Path blocks as the “crust” section of the block is skinnier than your traditional Drunkard Path blocks.
+This way, our seams from the blocks will line directly up with the seams in our surround, and there won’t be that little gap 🙂 This means that if you have Drunkard Path templates at home already, you might want to double check before using them as they are most likely for traditional blocks.

 2 1/2″ Finished Modified Drunkard Path Template is for the 20″ Block

 3″ Finished Modified Drunkard Path Template is for the 24″ Block

 3 1/2″ Finished Modified Drunkard Path Template is for the 28″ Block

 4″ Finished Modified Drunkard Path Template is for the 32″ Block

 5″ Finished Modified Drunkard Path Template is for the 40″ Block